Loading...

 How to consume Mashed Potatoes (Whole Milk Added) without glucose spikes

-Incorporate non-starchy vegetables like broccoli, spinach, or green beans into your meal to slow down the absorption of carbohydrates.
+Incorporate high-fiber vegetables like broccoli or spinach into your meal.
+These can slow down the absorption of glucose.

-Pair mashed potatoes with a lean source of protein such as grilled chicken or fish to help stabilize blood sugar levels.
+Add a source of protein, such as grilled chicken or tofu, to your meal to help balance blood sugar levels.

 Stay Hydrated

-Drink water or a non-sugary beverage during your meal to aid in digestion and help regulate blood sugar levels.
+Drink water throughout the day to help regulate blood sugar levels.

 healthspan-mbl